Codex Sangallensis 381: Structure

-The manuscript begins with a sequence, a litany (later additions) and lauds.
-The pages 6-9 contain a copy of the “Epistola Notkeri ad Lantbertum” – a letter of Notker to Lantbert – in which the meaning of the so-called significative letters is explained.
-More specifically, these significative letters were textual additions to the normal neumic notation in the form of letters, which contained additional information regarding the course of the melody, rhythm and pitch.
+The manuscript begins with a sequence, a litany (later additions), and lauds.
+Pages 6-9 contain a copy of the “Epistola Notkeri ad Lantbertum”—a letter of Notker to Lantbert—in which the meaning of the so-called significative letters is explained.
+More specifically, these significative letters were textual additions to the normal neumatic notation in the form of letters, which contained additional information regarding the performance of the melody—of its direction, expression and rhythm.

 Pages 10-12 contain a fragment titled “De sono singularum litterarum martiani” (On the sound of singular letters of Martianus) taken from “De nuptiis Philologiae et Mercurii” by Martianus Capella.
 It describes techniques of articulation for the correct pronunciation of the letters of the Latin (and partially the Greek and German) alphabet.
 The remaining manuscript contains a collection of versus (metric processional hymns, tropes, and sequences in the following order: